2020 Vietnam Athletics

 Gold Medals Increase with Foundation set by Foreign Coaches

-Vietnam really leveled up with Foreign coaches such as world-renown American sprints coach Loren Seagrave (who is now with Thailand athletics), German Hurdles Coach Rudiger Harksen, Australian sprints coach Gerard Keating, and several Russian and soviet satellite coaches.
+Vietnam leveled up with Foreign coaches such as world-renown American sprints coach Loren Seagrave (who is now with Thailand athletics), German Hurdles Coach Rudiger Harksen, Australian sprints coach Gerard Keating, and several Russian and Soviet satellite coaches.
 Who helped provide coaching knowledge, information, and mentorship that helped lift the local coaches’ level to the point where they continued to produce good results.

 On a Further note, it will be good to see the first Athletic competition in South East Asia in March.
 The 2020 SEA Ranking Lists have been relatively quiet for the past 3-4 months.
 It will be good to be able to update them finally.